xV0lk/first_app/README.md

 ## What's coming next

-After finishing the front end part, i'm thinking in refactoring the project using typescript and also create sor of a backend functionality that allows Clients to update content from a headless CMS.
+After finishing the front end part, i'm thinking in refactoring the project using typescript and also create sort of a backend functionality that allows Clients to update content from a headless CMS.